The Pyramid (British Columbia): Geography

 The Pyramid is located in Cassiar Land District of northwestern British Columbia, Canada, about 20 km southeast of Buckley Lake on the northeastern flank of Mount Edziza.
-It has an elevation of 2199 m and is one of several lava domes on the summit and flanks of Mount Edziza; others include Glacier Dome, Sphinx Dome, Nanook Dome and Triangle Dome.
+It has an elevation of 2199 m and is one of several lava domes on the summit and flanks of Mount Edziza; others include the Glacier, Sphinx, Nanook and Triangle domes.
 The Pyramid is a part of the Mount Edziza volcanic complex, which consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
 Neighbouring features of this volcanic complex include Williams Cone about 3 km to the northwest and Sphinx Dome immediately to the southwest.

 As a part of the Mount Edziza volcanic complex, The Pyramid lies within the Stikine River watershed.
 The southern base of The Pyramid is bordered by Cook Creek, a tributary of Tenchen Creek which flows into the adjacent Kakiddi Creek.
 Flowing around its northern base is Pyramid Creek, which flows into Kakiddi Creek, a tributary of the Klastline River.
-Between Cook and Pyramid creeks is a gently sloping interfluve where The Pyramid rises prominently above its surroundings.
+Between the Cook and Pyramid creeks is a gently sloping interfluve where The Pyramid rises prominently above its surroundings.
 The dome is about 366 m high, slightly more than 1 km wide at its base and conical in structure.

 The Pyramid lies in Mount Edziza Provincial Park southeast of the community of Telegraph Creek.
-With an area of 266180 ha, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
-It includes not only the Mount Edziza area but also the Spectrum Range to the south, both of which are separated by Raspberry Pass.
+With an area of 2661.8 km2, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
+It includes not only the Mount Edziza area but also the Spectrum Range to the south, which are separated by Raspberry Pass.
 Mount Edziza Provincial Park is in the Tahltan Highland, a southeast-trending upland area extending along the western side of the Stikine Plateau.